animir/node-rate-limiter-flexible/README.md

 * no race conditions
 * covered by tests
 * no prod dependencies
-* MySQL, Redis and Mongo errors don't result to broken app if `insuranceLimiter` set up
+* database errors don't result to broken app if `insuranceLimiter` set up
 * useful `block`, `penalty` and `reward` methods

 ### Links